obiwac/lln-gamejam-2022/README.md

 You must have a graphics adapter supporting at least modern OpenGL (or equivalent extensions).
 Id est, any version of OpenGL ES greater or equal to 2.0.
-Your driver must also support EGL (there is no GLX backend), but any recent versions of the NVIDIA or MESA drivers should be fine wrt to this.
+Your driver must also support EGL (there is no GLX backend), but any recent versions of the NVIDIA or MESA drivers should be fine wrt this.

 ## Code structure